+Although not shown in Figure 2, there is an additional interface that is under development in the TCG.
+This is the IF-PTS interface.
 IF-PTS provides platform trust services that ensure that TNC components are trustworthy.
-The TNC expects to standardize this interface in the future.
+The TNC expects to standardize this interface in the near future.
 See Section 6 for additional detail.